statox/particles-life/src/lib/ReactionDiffusion/v8/components/about.md

 - The chenicals react together and the impact their concentration (which makes sense if 1 U and 2 V create 3 V then during the reaction the concentration of U diminishes and the concentration of P increases)
 - `f` and `k` are respectively a "feed rate" and a "kill rate" which allow the model to keep evolving.

-[Karlsims](https://karlsims.com/rd.html) as the clearest explaination of these equations.
+[Karlsims](https://karlsims.com/rd.html) has the clearest explaination of these equations.
+[mrob](https://www.mrob.com/pub/comp/xmorphia/index.html#formula) also has a good explanation.

 The way that I represents this system in my head is as follow: